From the Book:

 - Very, most likely.
 He's most likely the target of a lot of people either being jealous of his talent and achievements, or so star-struck by his fame that they fail to see him as a real person...
 Not So Different from Harry's own social situation coming to Hogwarts for the first time, actually...

 - Harry's parents telling him to let go.
 Even though it means he might not see them again for a long time.

 Lily Potter: Sweetheart, you are ready.
 Let go!
 Let go!
 Let go...

 - The moment when Harry returns from Voldemort's revival party with Cedric's body.

 - The part where Harry is crying over Cedric's body and hugging it- and when Dumbledore tries to get a better look and gently move Harry out of the way, Harry responds by childishly sobbing "No!" repeatedly and shoving the headmaster away, still clinging to the body.
 Harry sounds just like a little kid there—-something he never truly got to be.

 - Cedric's father screaming and sobbing "That's my son!
-That's my boy!" in utter agony, then rushing over to the body and bawling over it.
-Then he actually starts screaming in pure despair and horror.
+That's my boy!" in utter agony, then rushing over to the body and bawling over it, screaming in pure despair and horror.
 Amos's despair should hit fathers pretty hard.

 - The scream of pure terror Fleur does when seeing the corpse of Cedric.

 - At the farewell feast, the Great Hall's ceiling is not enchanted to show the sky.
 This isn't unexpected, as Hermione explained in the first movie that's it's not real.